 ICWMPs - Each HCF will prepare and implement an ICWMP, based on the sample found in the Annex IV.
+Implementing procedure for healthcare waste management within each HCFs (Identification, separation and temporary disposal of the medical waste on the appropriate location with provided conditions needed (labeled and packaged according the legislation).

-SEP - The Implementing Agency has prepared a SEP for the project and it is applicable to all project financed activities.
+SEP - The Implementing Agency has prepared update of the SEP for the project and it is applicable to all project financed activities.
 Individual HCFs will follow the guidelines mentioned in the SEP to ensure patients and their families, local authorities, and the general public are aware of the pandemic situation and have access to community-based hotlines, GRMs, and other important information channels.

-• Consultation and disclosure of E&S plans and instruments - Given the need for social distancing during the COVID-19 pandemic, stakeholder consultations for the ES instruments, will be conducted virtually whenever possible, as per instructions in the SEP.
-The SEP has identified key stakeholders and organized consultations for information exchange about the Project and its risks and impacts.
-All instruments will be disclosed on the PMU website with print copies also available at their offices and preferably with the HCFs.
-Copies of instruments prepared and disclosed will be disclosed on the WB website.

-- Review and approval of E&S plans and instruments - individual instruments will be prepared by PMU and will be reviewed by WB ES teams before they are implemented.
+- Consultation and disclosure of E&S plans and instruments Given the need for social distancing during the COVID-19 pandemic, stakeholder consultations for the ES instruments, will be conducted virtually whenever possible, as per instructions in the updated SEP.
+The updated SEP has identified key stakeholders and organized consultations for information exchange about the Project and its risks and impacts.
+All instruments will be disclosed on the PMU website with print copies also available at their offices and preferably with the HCFs, municipality and local community.
+Copies of instruments prepared and disclosed will be disclosed on the WB website. - Review and approval of E&S plans and instruments individual instruments will be prepared by PMU and will be reviewed by WB ES teams before they are implemented.
 Updates on the instruments will also be sent to WB for review, guidance, and comments. - Implementation and monitoring of E&S plans and instruments The PMU as well as the individual HCF will be responsible for the implementation of the instruments.
 For ESMP Checklists, this responsibility will be shared with contractors and supervising consultants when applicable.
 The PMU will also provide implementation support and supervision.

-There will be two types of reports, Monthly from the HCFs to the PMU and periodic reports from the PMU to the Bank as per ESCP:
+There will be two types of reports, monthly from the HCFs to the PMU and periodic reports from the PMU to the Bank as per ESCP: